When special enrollment periods coincide with open enrollment

-Open enrollment ended on February 15, although there are widespread extensions that continue for another few days in most states.
-But after those expire, there will be very few options for coverage that can be purchased before open enrollment begins again in November (2016 open enrollment is scheduled to run from November 1, 2015 to January 31, 2016, with the coverage effective dates starting January 1, 2016).
+Now’s your chance to get coverage for 2016; after the end of January, there will be very few options for coverage that can be purchased before open enrollment begins again next fall for 2017 plans.
 In general, the plans available outside of open enrollment without a qualifying event are not regulated by the ACA, and most are not a good choice to serve as stand-alone coverage.

 That is, unless you have a qualifying event that triggers your own special open enrollment window.